 6. How many points does a snowflake traditionally have?

-7. Name the eight original Reindeer.
+7. Name the eight original reindeer.

 16. When does the Russian Orthodox Church celebrate Christmas?